Why I Cried During a Prawning Session

 - Consuming free-range produce and livestock (whatever little helps)

 It’s all about the little things we can do, one at a time.

 I found this article particularly inspiring: Carnist Challenge: Making Meat-Eating Cruelty-Free.
 It’s written by someone who admits he’s not ready to give up meat, but he cares enough to make little changes — even if small — to reduce animal cruelty in the world.
 Because every little bit matters.

-(Oh, as for the prawns, Ken eventually cooked them for a prawn-noodle meal.)
+As for the prawns, Ken eventually cooked them for prawn noodles.

 That’s all I have to say.
 How about you?

 What are your views about compassion, and compassion for animals?